Memphis Visitation Attorney

 - History of interactions with the child (i.e., has the non-residential parent been an “absentee” parent whom the child has not regularly seen or is the child accustomed to interacting with the non-residential parent every day);

 - Living arrangements, including whether there is anyone else living with the non-residential parent and, if so, the child’s relationship with this person.

 If the child is old enough and can make reasonable recommendations, those recommendations and desires may be considered by the Most visitation schedules give the non-residential parent time with the child at least every other weekend, on some major holidays, and perhaps for an extended period of time during the summer when the child is out of school.

 A child custody determination made by a court is rarely static: it can be reviewed and, if necessary, modified.
 In order for a child custody to be modified, there must have been a material change in circumstance since the last child custody order was entered and the proposed modification must be in the best interest of the child.
 An experienced Tennessee child custody attorney can help you determine if both of these necessary elements are present in your case.

 Contact a Skilled Tennessee Visitation Attorney for Help

-At Douglass & Runger, Attorneys at Law, our team of skilled Memphis visitation attorneys are able to assist you in crafting a workable permanent parenting plan and presenting this plan to the court for its adoption.
+At Douglass & Runger, PLLC, Attorneys at Law, our team of skilled Memphis visitation attorneys are able to assist you in crafting a workable permanent parenting plan and presenting this plan to the court for its adoption.
 They can also assist you if you are needing to modify an existing parenting plan.
 Contact them at (901) 388-5805 to enlist their assistance with child custody and visitation matters.